 I walked in comfort and style with the Summit ($159.99; available in Stone, Black, or Wine) by Earth Brands during my recent visit to New Harmony!
 The Summit are inspired by the classic hiking boots and feature a plush leather collar, wide laces, and D-ring hardware.

-The versatility of the Summit is perfect in every way.
+The versatility of the Summit is simply perfection.
 They’re true to size, versatile, comfortable, and undeniably chic.
-The versatility enables these boot to sync harmoniously with a myriad of outfits, whether it’s a dress, skirt, leggings, or skinny jeans!

 Earth® was founded by Anne Kalso, a Danish yoga instructor, who set out to create shoes that made total body wellness its mission.
 She believed that wellness starts from the ground-up.
 To walk tall, one’s feet must be grounded and comfortable.
 To this day, this philosophy is designed into every Earth® shoe.